-The anaerobic biodegradation of agribusiness residues such as swine wastes produces valuable methane as source of biofuel.
-Hydrogen sulfide is a highly corrosive and odorous compound and unfortunately is present in biogas composition at a concentration of 0.1 to 2% in the digester [1,2].
-This compound is produced from the degradation of proteins and other sulfur containing compounds present in the organic feed stock.
-The most common and commercially available technologies to remove H_2S from biogas streams are chemically based and expensive to operate [3] thereby nullifying at some extent all of the financial benefits associated with potential incomes from energy produced in a cogeneration plant.
-In Brazil, the use of a less costly and complex to operate chemical process to filter out sulfide from biogas stream using iron particles is typically used.
+The anaerobic biodegradation of agribusiness residues such as animal wastes produces valuable methane as a source of biofuel.
+Unfortunately, the presence of hydrogen sulfide in the digesters (0.1 to 2%) cause potential problems associated to odor nuisance, health risk and infrastructure corrosion (Roth, 1993; Lastella et al. 2002; Tchobanoglous et al. 2003).
+Hydrogen sulfide (H_2S) is produced from the degradation of proteins and other sulfur containing compounds present in the organic feed stock.
+The most common and commercially available technologies to remove H2S from biogas streams are chemically based and expensive to operate (Gabriel and Deshusses 2003) thereby nullifying at some extent all of the financial benefits associated with potential incomes from energy produced in a cogeneration plant.
+In Brazil, the use of a less costly and complex to operate ironbased chemical process to filter out sulfide from biogas stream is typically used.
 Nonetheless, the self-ignitability of the iron sulfide produced during the reaction may pose a potential fire hazardous in these systems.
-Therefore, alternative H_2S removal processes from biogas streams are warrant.

-Several studies have discussed on the microbial ecology of phototrophic bacteria species of green sulfur bacteria (GSB) to suitably remove sulfide from biogas stream [4].
-Anaerobic GSB is capable of oxidizing sulfide to elemental sulfur and requires only light, CO2, and inorganic nutrients for growth.
-The overall photochemical reaction mediated by GSB was previously described [5]:
+Thus, alternative H2S removal processes from biogas streams are warrant.
+Biological treatment processes for the removal of hydrogen sulfide is an attractive alternative to overcome the costly chemical treatment methods.
+Several studies have discussed on the microbial ecology of phototrophic green sulfur bacteria (GSB) to suitably remove sulfide from biogas stream (Syed et al., 2006).
+Anaerobic GSB are capable of oxidizing sulfide to elemental sulfur and requires only light.
+CO2, and inorganic nutrients for growth.
+The overall photochemical reaction mediated by GSB was previously described:

-$$2nH_2S + nCO_2 \rightarrow 2nS^0 + n(CH_2O) + nH_2O$$
+$2nH_2S + nCO_2 \rightarrow 2nS^0 + n(CH_2O) + nH_2O$